 Hi there.
 I’m Tatyana Brown.

-SEVEN YEARS AGO, transcribing meeting notes at my criminally boring day job was the closest I ever got to feeling like an artist.
+NINE YEARS AGO, transcribing meeting notes at my criminally boring day job was the closest I ever got to feeling like an artist.
 The most evolved creative question of my day was Should I sign this email with “Best,” “All the best,” or “Regards,”?
 Also (because of what must have been some kind of psychological allergy) every single “corporate appropriate” piece of clothing in my closet was itchy.
 Even my shoes.

 Behold: My life *before* becoming a Mad Scientist.